eclipse-tractusx/eclipse-tractusx.github.io/docs/release/trg-0/trg-7-2.md

 1. Copyright (c) 2021,2023 MyCompany GmbH and others
     - others: somebody has made minor changes (e.g. fixed typos)

-Do __not__ remove the general line "Copyright (c) 202x,20yy Contributors to the Eclipse Foundation".
+Do **not** remove the general line "Copyright (c) 202x,20yy Contributors to the Eclipse Foundation".

 #### License Header

-In no case do not change the license section, except for the formatting characters for the appropriate language.
+Never change the license section, except for the formatting characters for the appropriate language.